An Important Chrysler Acquisition

 Folks of a certain age may remember seeing radiometers, sometimes called light mills, as tourist curiosities back in the day.
 The clear glass bulb encapsulates a near-vacuum, and inside the bulb sits a four-vaned rotor atop a spindle.
 When exposed to light (or infrared radiation) the vanes will move.

-The dark sides move away from the source, the white sides towards it, and in a Jerram chandelier, which can contain hundreds of radiometers, the overall effect is dazzling.
+The dark sides move away from the source, the white sides towards it, and in the Jerram chandelier, which contains more than 300 radiometers, the overall effect is dazzling.
 It's even better that the sparkling light and movement requires no electricity to run, though there are infrared LEDs wired inside so the sculpture can move at night.
 All told, the piece is 17 feet tall.
-It weighs 66 pounds and contains 330 radiometers.
+It weighs 66 pounds.

 The chandelier was funded by a grant from the Christiane and James Valone Charitable Fund of the Hampton Roads Community Foundation.
 The Valones' gift is in honor of their parents Denise Gabrielle Jacot des Combes and Leslie Ellis and Ethel Morrison Fielder and James Valone.